Kathleen Antonelli: Computer programmer

 One week later, they were both hired as human "computers" at a pay grade of SP-4, a subprofessional civil service grade.
 The starting pay was $1620 annually.
 Antonelli stated the pay was "very good at the time".
 They were notified to report to work at the Moore School of Engineering.
 Their job was to compute ballistics trajectories used for artillery firing tables, mostly using mechanical desk calculators and extremely large sheets of columned paper.
 The pay was low, but both Antonelli and Bilas were satisfied to have attained employment that used their educations and that served the war effort.

-Her official civil service title, as printed on her employment documentation, was "computer."
-She and Bilas began work with about 10 other "girls" (as the female computers were called) and 4 men—a group recently brought to the Moore School from Aberdeen Proving Grounds.
+Her official civil service title, as printed on her employment documentation, was "computer".
+She and Bilas began work with about 10 other "girls" (as the female computers were called) and 4 men—a group recently brought to the Moore School from Aberdeen Proving Ground.
 Antonelli and Bilas conducted their work in a large, former classroom in the Moore School; the same room would later be the one where the ENIAC was built and operated until December 1946.

 Despite all their coursework, their mathematics training had not prepared Antonelli and Bilas for their work calculating trajectories for firing tables: they were both unfamiliar with numerical integration methods used to compute the trajectories, and the textbook lent to them to study from (Numerical Mathematical Analysis, 1st Edition by James B. Scarborough, Oxford University Press, 1930) provided little enlightenment.
 The two newcomers ultimately learned how to perform the steps of their calculations, accurate to ten decimal places, through practice and the advisement of a respected supervisor, Lila Todd.
 A total of about 75 female computers were employed at the Moore School in this period, many of them taking courses from Adele Goldstine, Mary Mauchly, and Mildred Kramer.
 Each gun required its own firing table, which had about 1,800 trajectories.
 Computing just one trajectory required approximately 30–40 hours of handwork with a calculator.

 After two or three months, Antonelli and Bilas were moved to work on the differential analyser in the basement of the Moore School, the largest and most sophisticated analogue mechanical calculator of the time, of which there were only three in the United States and five or six in the world (all of the others were in Great Britain).
 The analyser had been lent to the University of Pennsylvania for the duration of the war.
 Using the analyser (invented by Vannevar Bush of MIT a decade prior and made more precise with improvements by the Moore School staff), a single trajectory computation—about 40 hours of work on a mechanical desk calculator—could be performed in about 50 minutes.
 Antonelli was further promoted to supervising calculations on the analyser.
 The analyser room staff worked six days a week, with their only official holidays as Christmas and the Fourth of July.